-Directory information identified only for limited school-sponsored purposes remains otherwise confidential and will not be released to the public without the consent of the parent or eligible student.
+Directory information identified only for limited school-sponsored purposes remains otherwise confidential and will not be released to the public without the consent of the parent or eligible student

-Parent, please circle one of the choices below:
+3.4431.1.
+Parent, please circle one of the choices below: I parent of (student's name), [do give] [do not give] the district permission to use the information in the above list for the specified school-sponsored purposes.

-I parent of \\\\\\ (student's name), [do give] [do not give] the district permission to use the information in the above list for the specified school-sponsored purposes.
+Parent's signature:

-Parent's signature: \\\\\ Date: \\\\\
+Date:

-For all other purposes, Donna I.S.D. has designated the following information as directory information:
+For all other purposes, Donna I.S.D. has designated th information: e following information as directory

-- Student's name
+Student's name

-- Address
+• Address

-- Grade level
+Grade level

 Parent, please circle one of the choices below:

-I, parent of \\\\\\ (student's name), [do give] [do not give] the district permission to release the information in this list in response to a request unrelated to school-sponsored purposes.
+I, parent of (studistrict permission to release the information in this list school-sponsored purposes. ent's name), [do give] [do not give] the in response to a request unrelated to

-Parent's signature: \\\\\ Date: \\\\\
+Parent's signature: Date: